The Quadratic and Cubic Characters of 2

 \subsection{Multiplicative Characters}

 We are already familiar with the quadratic residue symbol, or the Legendre symbol $(a/p)$.
 This symbol behaves in a simple way: you choose some integer $a$, and you map it to either $-1,0$, or $1$.
 In this way, the Legendre symbol is a map between the integers and the set $\{ -1,0,1 \}$.
 In the case of $n=3$, the inputs can now be Eisenstein integers, with outputs as $0$ and the cube roots of unity, or $\{ 0,1,\omega,\omega^{2} \}$.
 As we continue increasing $n$, the domain and codomain expand even further.

+Now is a good time to mention finite fields, most notably the multiplicative group of a finite field.
+There are many interesting results regarding finite fields (see \cite{relyea2024finitefieldshigherreciprocity}), but the result that concerns us the most is

+\begin{thm} The multiplicative group of a finite field is cyclic. \end{thm} This result is the building block for any construction using finite fields that we have.
+The conventional proof follows by Möbius inversion.
+This theorem also has other far-reaching consequences, both elementary and complex\footnote{A good elementary application of this result is that $(\ZZ/p\ZZ)^{\times}$ is cyclic.
+It is well known that $\ZZ/p\ZZ$ is a finite field.
+Since $\ZZ/p\ZZ$ is a finite field, by Theorem \ref{Theorem: the multiplicative group of a finite field is cyclic} its multiplicative group, $(\ZZ/p\ZZ)^{\times}$, is cyclic with order $p-1$.
+Using this definition, Fermat's Little Theorem also becomes a direct corollary. }.

-In general, this map can be defined as some mapping from the multiplicative group of a finite field to specific nonzero complex numbers.
-This is what we meant by ``character".
-Throughout the rest of this paper, the finite field that we refer to is $\ZZ/p\ZZ$, but we write it as $\mathbb{F}_{p}$ and denote its multiplicative group as $\mathbb{F}_{p}^{\times}$.
-More formally, \begin{defn}[Multiplicative character] We define the \textit{multiplicative character} on a finite field $\mathbb{F}_{p}$ with $p$ elements to be a mapping $\chi$ from the multiplicative group $\mathbb{F}_{p}^{\times}$ to the nonzero complex numbers such that for all $a,b\in \mathbb{F}_{p}^{\times}$,
+In general, the map described earlier can be defined as some mapping from the multiplicative group of a finite field to specific nonzero complex numbers.
+This is what we meant by ``character."
+More formally, \begin{defn}[Multiplicative character] We define the \textit{multiplicative character} on a finite field $\mathbb{F}_{q}$ to be a map $\chi$ from the multiplicative group $\mathbb{F}_{q}^{\times}$ to the nonzero complex numbers such that for all $a,b\in \mathbb{F}_{q}^{\times}$,

 \end{defn}

 An important remark regarding the multiplicative character is needed.